otsolap/bare-necessities/README.md

 ### Learning Curve

-- Material UI
-- Context API
+- Context API with actions, useReducer and proper React Mern-stack architecture.

 #### Long-term planning

-Refactor:

-- Redo Workout Day && Type into React-Bootstrap Form-Select options.
 - Refactor LocalStorage to MERN-stack.

-New Features:
+New Features (Deadline: 2035):

 - Motivational Quotation for the day.
 - Calender